radicle-dev/radicle-upstream/FUNDING.md

     - The transactions triggered in the app will be prompted here for the user to approve or reject.

-- A local ganachi instance
+- A local ganache instance

   Ganachi provides an Ethereum RPC client for testing and development.
 We have the Radicle Contracts deployed to and running on this instance.
 Here, we also